mkthewlis/Milestone-Project-2/README.md

 - [W3C Markup Validation Service](https://validator.w3.org/)
     * This was a great tool throughout the project to check whether there were any errors in my HTML and CSS code (as discussed in more detail below).
  - [JSHint](https://jshint.com/)
-    * This tool helped me test my JavaScript and jQuery code (explained in more detail below).
+    * This tool helped me test my JavaScript and jQuery code (explained in more detail in the Testing section below).

 ## Testing